ronomon/hash-table/README.md

 * Surprisingly, the implementation is **written in Javascript** to avoid the [100-200ns bridging cost](https://github.com/nodejs/abi-stable-node/issues/327) of calling into C from Javascript.
-Even a C implementation making use of SIMD operations may struggle to regain the cost of being called from Javascript.
+Even a C implementation making use of SIMD instructions may struggle to regain the cost of being called from Javascript.

 ## Reliable

 `@ronomon/hash-table` was designed for billions of elements:

-* Each hash table instance is partitioned across multiple buffers and **scales linearly up to a maximum of 68,719,476,736 elements or 1 TB of memory**, whichever comes first.
+* Each hash table instance is partitioned across multiple buffers and **scales linearly up to a maximum of 4,294,967,296 elements or 16 TB of memory**, whichever comes first.

 * Exactly **2.5 bytes of overhead per element** at 100% load.